samueleffiongjacob/Webstack---Portfolio-Project---Pitch/README.md

 # Introduction

 Good day.
-My name is Samuel Effiong Jacob, and today, I’m excited to present a scalable, user-focused financial application that empowers users to manage multiple wallets with unique types and features.
+My name is Samuel Effiong Jacob, and today, along with my partner Nicholas Dornyo, I’m excited to present a scalable, user-focused financial application that empowers users to manage multiple wallets with unique types and features.

 - **Problem Statement:**
 Managing multiple financial accounts can be cumbersome, especially when different accounts have specific requirements like minimum balances or interest rates.
 Furthermore, transferring money securely and seamlessly between accounts is a challenge for many users.